LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

 * The *cell-centered* field, ``xc``, stores the result computed in :ref:`step5`

-Note, the template argument to the ``createField()`` method indicates the underlying field type, e.g., ``double``, ``int`` , etc. In this case, both fields are of ``double`` field type.
+Note, the template argument to the ``createField()`` method indicates the underlying field type, e.g. ``double``, ``int`` , etc. In this case, both fields are of ``double`` field type.

 The first required argument to the ``createField()`` method is a *string* corresponding to the *name* of the field.
-The second argument, which, is also required, indicates the centering of the field, i.e., *node-centered*, *cell-centered* or *face-centered*.
+The second argument, which is also required, indicates the centering of the field, i.e. *node-centered*, *cell-centered* or *face-centered*.

 A third, *optional*, argument *may* be specified to indicate the number of